gautam0707/AI_General_ResearchIdeas/README.md

 3. Cognitive architecture developments
 4. Selecting an action generally based on many possible actions - dynamic heuristics
 5. Recusive problem - RE language problem - break the loop after some time?
+6. Memory design - forget memory and increase its importance once it is encounterd again
+7. research in analogical reasoning